eecs-autograder/autograder-full-stack/docs/production_first_steps.md

       }
   }
   ```
+* If your application is single-tenant, replace "common" in the above URLs with
+  your tenant name/id.

 ### Configure SMTP Server
 In order for submission email receipts to work, you must set up an SMTP server